For a faster, more profitable home sale

 My home staging interest led me to work as a Realtor for a period of time, where I was able put my home staging knowledge to work.
 It was a valuable experience and an interesting study in human nature.

-Working as a Realtor certainly provided me with plenty of useful information for my do-it-yourself home staging website, plus I saw first-hand, the power of home staging!
+Working as a Realtor certainly provided me with plenty of useful information for my do-it-yourself home staging website, and I saw first-hand, the power of home staging.

 My husband was a home builder for many years and eventually moved on to running larger construction projects.
 I like to think that I absorbed a bit of construction knowledge over the years simply by association.